bashbang/cloudops/vault-openshift-bcgov/microservice/README.md

         # If you have a container that is designed to periodically read the secrets from the secrets file so that
         # it can be dynamically updated with new secrets from the vault then you'll need the vault sidecar and may
         # wish to set the size values of the sidcar here.
 You'll then want to set the above agent-inject-token to true.
-        # However, of you just need the secrets at main container init (eg in the entrypoint) then this is done
+        # However, if you just need the secrets at main container init (eg in the entrypoint) then this is done
         # in an initcontainer which of course terminates when the main container starts so you probably won't
         # need to force a small container in which case this block is not required.
         vault.hashicorp.com/agent-limits-cpu: {{ .Values.vault_limits_cpu }}